 Velocity is the rate of change of distance, and is measured in

-When we integrate velocity over a specific time interval, we get the distance travelled over that interval.
+When we integrate velocity over a specific time interval, we get the distance traveled over that interval.

-The definite integral can also be defined as the limit, as n to ∞, of the left-hand sums LHS(n) for v(t) on [a,b].
+The definite integral can also be defined as the limit, as n goes to ∞, of the left-hand sums LHS(n) for v(t) on [a, b].
 To find a left-hand sum we add up the areas of a bunch of rectangles.
 Check out one of those rectangles.
 The general case is on the left; a specific example is on the right.

 The height of the rectangle is measured in the same units as the velocity function, that is,